dizowned/landing-page-app/README.md

 ## Features

+- **Branded header** — Displays a logo and welcome banner at the top of the page.
-- **Device groups** — Devices are organized into named groups, configured via a JSON file.
+- **Device groups** — Devices are organized into named groups with a configurable component type, all driven by a JSON file.
 - **Expandable device cards** — Each device uses a Material accordion panel that reveals a description and action buttons when expanded.
 - **Status indicators** — Devices show an active/inactive status with corresponding Material icons.
 - **Server-side rendering** — Supports SSR via Angular SSR and Express.